 Katharine Hepburn was as much a personality as she was an actress, and The Philadelphia Story is the quintessential depiction of both.
 Here is where Kate's public persona—haughty, patrician, and fiercely independent—came to be defined.
 But it's also one of the best showcases of her considerable acting talent, alongside great performances by fellow legends Cary Grant and Jimmy Stewart.
-What else is there to know about this sophisticated comedy classic?
+What else is there to know about this sophisticated comedy classic, which premiered on December 26, 1940?
 Let's eavesdrop and find out.

 The character of Tracy Lord was inspired by Helen Hope Montgomery Scott (1904-1995), a beautiful socialite whose family had been Philly royalty for generations.
 (Vanity Fair called her "the unofficial queen of Philadelphia's WASP oligarchy.")
 Her husband, railroad heir Edgar Scott, had been friends with playwright Philip Barry since their days at Harvard, and the Scotts and Barrys often socialized.
 Barry used some of Helen's exploits during the 1920s and '30s as inspiration for Tracy Lord's free-spirited ways.
 Mrs. Scott had no problem with the play, saying, "I thought it was great fun, but I really didn't pay much attention.
 I don't really think Tracy Lord was like me, except that she was very energetic and motivated."

 2. The Philadelphia Story’s Tracy Lord was written for Katharine Hepburn.